 Soak your shower head

 To remove hard water buildup on your shower head, reader Jennie Krell, El Cajon, California says, “Pour some white distilled vinegar in a plastic bag and place it around the showerhead so the head is completely submerged.
 Tie the bag around the pipe and leave it overnight.
 You’ll find the showerhead will spray like new again in the morning.”
-Here are the ways you’re probably cleaning your bathroom wrong.

 When her handheld can opener gets balky, Ruth Brennan of Tuscaloosa, Alabama, says she uses a toothbrush, hot water, and dishwashing detergent to clean it.
 “After cleaning, lubricate the opener with vegetable oil and set it aside for a while.
 Wipe off the excess oil and it will work like new.”